Some of the best supplements for hair growth also have the potential to trigger hair loss if they are used incorrectly.

 Low vitamin D also increases your risk of developing autoimmune hair loss, alopecia areata, and telogen effluvium (11).

-And with an estimated 42% of adults being vitamin D deficient, it makes a whole lot of sense to supplement with vitamin D if you have hair loss.
+And with an estimated 42% of adults being vitamin D deficient (this number is probably even higher among patients with thyroid autoimmune disease like Hashimoto’s thyroiditis), it makes a whole lot of sense to supplement with vitamin D if you have hair loss.

 With all of this in mind, is hair loss from vitamin D toxicity something that you need to worry about?